johnardavies/Admin/Git commands notes.md

 `$ git grep <regexp> $(git rev-list --all)` # git rev-list --all lists all the commit objects in reverse chronological order (The commit hashes)

 ## Undoing/Amending changes that have been made

+*git commit --amend to edit the last commit**

 **Gives the opportunity to revise the last commit message or if you need to**\
 **make further changes incorporate them into an updated version of the last commit**\